 Benefits of Fiat Money

-In most developed economies, fiat money is relatively stable because inflation, one of the main factors in its value, tends to rise slowly.
-Printing a $10 bill also costs significantly less than $10.
-It’s no longer feasible to mine, mint, and distribute gold or silver coins because they have intrinsic values well above their face values.
+In most developed economies, fiat currency is relatively stable because inflation, one of the main factors in its value, tends to rise slowly.
+Also, it’s no longer feasible to mine, mint, and distribute gold or silver coins because they have intrinsic values well above their face values.
+In comparison, it costs far less than $10 to print a $10 bill.
 This is due primarily to the erosion or devaluation of the currency since the Federal Reserve’s creation in 1913.
-Also, inflation is a slow creep, so most individuals don’t realize that they’re losing purchasing power due to our current fiat monetary system.
+Also, inflation is a slow creep, so most individuals don’t realize they’re losing purchasing power due to our current fiat currency monetary system.

 Shortcomings of Fiat Money